Correlations of multiplicative functions in function fields: Short Exponential Sums of Non-Pretentious Functions

 \section{Short Exponential Sums of Non-Pretentious Functions}

-In this section, we shall apply the results of the previous section to derive two function field analogues of estimates for short exponential sums weighted by a multiplicative function, due to Matom\"{a}ki, Radziwi\l\l \ and Tao \cite{mrt}.
-To explain the formulation of our results, we pause to record some of the relevant definitions.
+In this section, we apply the results of the previous section to derive two function field analogues of estimates for short exponential sums weighted by a multiplicative function, due to Matom\"{a}ki, Radziwi\l\l \ and Tao~\cite{mrt}.
+To explain the formulation of our results, we begin by recording some of the relevant definitions.
+See~\cite{wooley-liu} for an excellent reference to the definitions given here.